 Ingredients: Raw Organic Soap Nuts (without seed).

 Z Natural Foods strives to offer the highest quality organically grown, raw, vegan, gluten free, non-GMO products available and exclusively uses low temperature drying techniques to preserve all the vital enzymes and nutrients.
-Our Raw Soap Nuts are certified organic and pass our strict quality assurance which includes testing for botanical identity, heavy metals, chemicals, and microbiological contaminants.
+Our Raw Soap Nuts are certified organic and pass our strict quality assurance which typically includes testing for botanical identity, heavy metals, chemicals, and microbiological contaminants.
 ZNaturalFoods.com offers Raw Organic Soap Nuts packaged in airtight stand-up, resealable foil pouches for optimum freshness.
-Once opened, just push the air out of the pouch before resealing it in order to preserve maximum potency.